-Experiential learning assessment (ELA) is a process used by Troy University to evaluate prior collegeequivalent learning attained by students outside the classroom and not transferable through any of the standard methods of accepting non-traditional credit.
+Experiential learning assessment (ELA) is a process used by Troy University to evaluate prior college-equivalent learning attained by students outside the classroom and not transferable through any of the standard methods of accepting non-traditional credit.
 Each student prepares a portfolio that is a carefully organized folder documenting learning outcomes (not learning activities) for the purpose of earning credit for a specific college course or courses.
 The procedure for students interested in requesting assessment of prior experiential learning is as follows:

 a.
 The student enrolls in CDC 3301 Portfolio Development for 2 semester hours of credit.
 A student may enroll in CDC 3301 only once and should plan to develop all materials for receiving academic credit for experiential learning from this one-time enrollment.
-The instructor for this course (1) provides an overview of the experiential learning assessment program, (2) assists in determining whether or not prior learning is appropriate or adequate to request academic credit, (3) provides the guidance necessary to prepare an educational portfolio, and (4) evaluates the portfolio to determine if the content is sufficient to approve submission for faculty assessment.
+The instructor for this course b.
+The student prepares the portfolio, which includes

+- 1. provides an overview of the experiential learning assessment program, - 2. assists in determining whether or not prior learning is appropriate or adequate to request academic credit, - 3. provides the guidance necessary to prepare an educational portfolio, and - 4. evaluates the portfolio to determine if the content is sufficient to approve submission for faculty assessment.

 NOTE: No more than 25 percent of the degree may be earned by using experiential learning assessment credit or portfolio-based credit.
 Academic credit earned through experiential learning will not count toward the University's residency requirement.